 His first business was a record label, on which he was also a DJ and producer.
 He toured the world for several years before closing the label to be the co-founder of Dizzyjam, an e-commerce and merchandising service for the independent music industry, and RampTshirts.com, the smartest online service for buying promotional merchandise for events and businesses.

 As a creative and digital/tech industries consultant, startup mentor, and startup ecosystem developer, Neil has also worked with many international organizations and governments, including Downing Street and Buckingham Palace.
 He sat on the boards of the Welsh Music Foundation and and Ffilm Cymru Wales.
 As co-founder and organiser of the TEDxCardiff conference he built its reputation to the point that it would regularly sell out in under 1 minute.
 As co-founder of Cardiff Start, Wales’s largest startup community, he has been recognised with an “Outstanding Contribution to Cardiff ” award.

 Earlier this year, Neil devised and oversaw an innovative cold email campaign that has brought the Ramp Tshirts many new customers, international attention (over 100,000 have read about the campaign), and has been written about in multiple languages as an example of how you can test smart marketing campaigns with zero budget.

 p.s.
 If you’ve Googled me, you’ve almost certainly seen that I have a Wikipedia entry.
-And it’s WAY bigger than I deserve.
-I just want to make it publicly known that I had absolutely nothing to do with the fact that it’s more in depth than some gold medal winning Olympians and billionaire entrepreneurs!
+And it’s WAY bigger, and more comprehensive, than I deserve.
+I just want to make it publicly known that I had absolutely nothing to do with it.
 My ego isn’t quite that big.
 I’m happy to expand on how I think it happened.
-Just ask..
+Just ask…

 - – – – – –